awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticmapreduce-cluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `AutoScalingRole`  <a name="cfn-elasticmapreduce-cluster-autoscalingrole"></a>
 An IAM role for automatic scaling policies\.
 The default role is `EMR_AutoScaling_DefaultRole`\.
-The IAM role provides permissions that the automatic scaling feature requires to launch and terminate EC2 instances in an instance group\.
+The IAM role provides permissions that the automatic scaling feature requires to launch and terminate Amazon EC2 instances in an instance group\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`